 Building on CALFED and other Bay-Delta planning activities, in 2006 multiple State and federal resource agencies, water agencies, and other stakeholder groups entered into a planning agreement for the Bay-Delta Conservation Plan ("BDCP").
-The BDCP is being developed as a comprehensive conservation strategy for the Delta designed to restore and protect ecosystem health, water supply, and water quality within a stable regulatory framework.
+The BDCP is being developed as a comprehensive conservation strategy for the Bay-Delta designed to restore and protect ecosystem health, water supply, and water quality within a stable regulatory framework.
 The BDCP would result in long-term permits from regulatory agencies in return for meeting the Bay-Delta's ecological needs.
 Implementation of the BDCP would occur over a 50-year time frame.
-The BDCP is intended to create a durable regulatory framework that would allow for fundamental and systematic improvements to water supply reliability and the Delta's ecosystem health.
+The BDCP is intended to create a durable regulatory framework that would allow for fundamental and systematic improvements to water supply reliability and the Bay-Delta's ecosystem health.

-The draft BDCP, draft Environmental Impact Report/Environmental Impact Statement (EIR/EIS) and draft Implementing Agreement were made available for public review and comment in December 2013.
+The draft BDCP, draft\BDCP Environmental Impact Report/Environmental Impact Statement (EIR/EIS) and draft Implementing Agreement were made available for public review and comment in December 2013.
 A supplemental draft EIR/EIS is currently being prepared and will be released for public review in spring 2015.

-Delaying the bond election did not impact other parts of the 2009 water legislation.
-Related legislation created a new oversight council for the Bay Delta, the Delta Stewardship Council, and directs that the Bay Delta be managed with dual The Sacramento-San Joaquin Delta Reform Act ("Reform Act"), passed in 2009, made it state policy to manage the Delta in support of the coequal goals of water supply reliability and ecosystem protection, sets a statewide conservation target for urban per capita water use of 20 percent reductions by 2020 (with credits for existing conservation), provides funding for increased enforcement of illegal water diversions and establishes a statewide groundwater monitoring program, restoration in a manner that acknowledges the evolving nature of the Bay-Delta as a place for people and communities.
-The Reform Act created the Delta Stewardship Council, formed on February 3, 2010, is CALFED's successor agency and was directed to adopt and oversee implementation of and empowered it to develop a comprehensive management plan for (the "Delta Plan").
-State and local agencies proposing certain actions or projects in the Bay-Delta.
-The are required to certify for the Delta Stewardship Council eertified the Program EIR for the Delta Plan and approved the Delta Plan on May 16, 2013, and adopted regulations corresponding to the policies in the Delta Plan on May 17, 2013. that those efforts are consistent with the Delta Plan.
+The Sacramento-San Joaquin Delta Reform Act ("Reform Act"), passed in 2009, made it state policy to manage the Delta in support of the coequal goals of water supply reliability and ecosystem restoration in a manner that acknowledges the evolving nature of the Bay-Delta as a place for people and communities.
+The Reform Act created the Delta Stewardship Council and empowered it to develop a comprehensive management plan (the "Delta Plan").
+State and local agencies proposing certain actions or projects in the Bay-Delta are required to certify for the Delta Stewardship Council that those efforts are consistent with the Delta Plan.
 The BDCP is intended to be incorporated into the Delta Plan once environmental approvals and requirements are met.

 On May 24, 2013, the San Luis & Delta-Mendota Water Authority and Westlands Water District filed litigation in Sacramento Superior Court challenging the adequacy of the Program EIR under CEQA, and alleged that the Delta Plan is invalid because, among other things, it is inconsistent with the Delta Reform Act of 2009.
 On June 14, 2013, several different actions were filed challenging the adequacy of the Program EIR under CEQA and alleging that the Delta Plan is invalid.
 The State Water Contractors, Metropolitan, Alameda County Flood Control and Water Conservation District, Zone 7, Santa Clara Valley Water District, Antelope Valley-East Kern Water Agency, and San Bernardino Valley Municipal Water District filed in Sacramento Superior Court; several environmental interest groups, as well as several fishing industry groups and the Winnemem Wintu Tribe filed in San Francisco Superior Court; and the City of Stockton filed in San Joaquin County Superior Court.
 On June 17, 2013, Save the California Delta Alliance, as well as the Central Delta Water Agency, South Delta Water Agency, Local Agencies of the North Delta, and others filed in San Francisco Superior Court.
-The impact, if any, that such litigation might have on Metropolitan's State Water Project supplies cannot be determined at this time.
+The impact, if any, that such litigation might have on Metropolitan's State Water

+Project supplies cannot be determined at this time.
 In September 2013, the seven cases were coordinated in Sacramento Superior Court as the Delta Stewardship Council Cases.
 In March 2014, the court set a schedule for lodging of the administrative record and other pre-trial motions.
-The next case management conference is scheduled forwas held on July 18, 2014.
+The case management conference was held on July 18, 2014.
 All briefs must be filed by May 21, 2015.
 No trial date has been set.